jankotek/mapdb-site/index.rst

 It is also very flexible engine with many storage backend, cache algorithms,  and so on.
 And finally MapDB is pure-java single 400K JAR and only depends on JRE 6+ or Android 2.1+.

+MapDB development is sponsored by `CodeFutures Corporation <http://codefutures.com/>`__.
+It is a leading supplier of database performance tools that reduce the time and effort required to develop database applications and dramatically increase deployed database scalability and performance.
+MapDB author works for CodeFutures on `next generation distributed database <http://codefutures.com/agildata/>`__.

 News
 ----